How to Reset KMP Player to Default Settings ?

 It is also called legacy BIOS or normal BIOS.

 UEFI stands for Unified Extensible Firmware Interface.
 It is the successor of BIOS, not a replacement.
 It is user-friendly GUI-based BIOS.
-The task of both BIOS and UEFI are the same and the main difference lies in the location of the firmware code, how they prepare the system before handling to OS, and what convenience it offers for calling the code while the system is running. in addition to that, it also has advance and features like a secure boot which will discuss later.
+The task of both BIOS and UEFI are the same and the main difference lies in the location of the firmware code, how they prepare the system before handling to OS, and what convenience it offers for calling the code while the system is running. in addition to that, it also has advanced features like a secure boot which will discuss later.

 EFI specifications were initially developed by Intel.
 Its first initialization is developed for Intel–HP Itanium platform in the mid-1990s.
 In July 2005, Intel stops its development of EFI specifications.
 Later in 2007, Intel with other large computer technology companies like AMD, Dell, IBM, Microsoft, Lenovo, AMI, and Phoenix agreed to use the rebrand of EFI ie UEFI as a universal replacement for BIOS because of various technology evolution will discuss below.

 There are lots of differences between Legacy BIOS and UEFI.
 We will try to get much out of it.

 In olden PC we have generally Legacy BIOS and all the driver information is stored in ROM itself.
 These legacy BIOS are only used to support limited hardware and standard Suppose you want to use new hardware like modern storage devices, network, and video devices in your old machine then it will be a little bit difficult as driver information is stored in ROM which is to be updated.

 But in the case of UEFI, it is easier because the driver files are stored in the computer hard drive itself.UEFI is compatible with upgraded forms of hardware as drivers are written separately and can be uploaded using a USB drive.
 Click here to upgrade UEFI in your system.